Table of Contents

-For all of you who have never heard of it AfrikaBurn it is not a festival.
+If you’ve never heard of it AfrikaBurn, it is not a festival.
 It’s a community of people that create mutant vehicles, artworks, theme camps and music by volunteering.

 It is a radical self-reliance event: you bring everything with you and take everything back as well, you leave no trace after you’re gone.
 There is nothing for sale: everything works as a gifting economy.
 People gift cold fresh fruit to people queuing in the hot desert, some of them build incredible structures that will be burned, there is no organised entertainment but blasting music and different party vibes are all around the area day and night.
 Fairy lights and torches are seen in a variety of colours through the night as people move around.
 Joling, missioning around, volunteering, watching artworks burn and getting dusted – we’ve all been there and loved every single moment of every day.

 And after the long-ish drive to get to AfrikaBurn I found myself in the middle of quite literally nothing: Tankwa Town.
 Around us the flat desert and made up streets for all 13000 people camping.

 It was 5:30 am and the sunrise was starting, beautiful colours lighting up the sky while some burners came home and some woke up.
 Setting up the camp with the firsts lights and using the not so hot hours for the first mission: discovering the Binnekring.

 The Binnekring is the central area in AfrikaBurn.
 The artworks are located there.
 The Binnekring is, as overheard, “the adult playground”.
 All camps are around it in what could be seen as a question mark with a little bit of imagination, see map below: